 We provide services and design and produce products which enable our clients to evaluate reservoir performance and increase oil and gas recovery from new and existing fields.
-These services and products are generally in higher demand when our clients are investing capital in exploration and development efforts to explore new fields or to increase productivity in existing fields.
+These services and products are generally in higher demand when our clients are investing capital in their field development programs that are designed to increase productivity from existing fields.
 Our clients' investment in capital expenditure programs tends to correlate over the longer term to oil and natural gas commodity prices.
 During periods of higher, stable prices, our clients generally invest more in capital expenditures and, during periods of lower or volatile commodity prices, they tend to invest less.
-Accordingly, the level of capital expenditures by our clients impacts the demand for our products and services.
+Accordingly, the level of capital expenditures by our clients impacts the demand for our services and products.